xiezhq/ISEScan/README.md

 		```
 	- Configure ISEScan
 		- In ISEScan folder, open `constants.py` and find two lines marked with **Config packages**
-		- Modify the path variables (FragGeneScan, phmmer, hmmsearch, blastn, blastp, makeblastdb, file4clusterSeqFile4phmmer and file4clusterHMM) to specify the correct paths of the required packages and data files on your computer.
+		- Modify the path variables (FragGeneScan, phmmer, hmmsearch, blastn, blastp, makeblastdb) to specify the correct paths of the required packages and data files on your computer.
 		- Save and close `constants.py`

 <a name="Usage"></a>